fzhangcode/computational_lab_manual/gettingstarted/Getting Started in Flaherty Lab.md

 ### Freezer ###

 The freezer folder, located one level above your personal directory, keeps the primary data you collected or downloaded.
 They should be kept in the folder once added.
-Since a little amount of data lost or corruption might influence the future analysis, we need to do a checksum algorithm on the freezer every time new data is added to the folder.
+Since a little amount of data lost or corruption might influence the future analysis, we need to do the checksum algorithm mentioned above every time new data is added to the folder.

-Follow the following steps when you have primary data to add to the freezer.

-1. Download the data and store it in the freezer folder.
-2. Change the permissions for the data to read-only.
-3. Verify or create and verify the MD5 checksum.
-4. Write a README file that contains: who downloaded the data, where they downloaded it from, when they downloaded it, any version information for the data, the MD5 checksum information.

-If the data set comes with the MD5 checksum, copy and paste the checksum into a file named `md5.sum` in the top level of the data directory.
-Otherwise, you'll need to create your own checksum after downloading the data.
-A good tutorial for creating and verifying checksums is [here](http://klassenresearch.orbs.com/Checksums).

-The MD5 algorithm has some vulnerabilities that you can read about on wikipedia.
-The current standard seems to be SHA2.
-However, MD5 is implemented on most systems including mac and linux and seems to be good enough for non-critical work.

 ### Fridge ###